Stephen Burch's Birding & Dragonfly Website

 It is very early days yet, but I'm not convinced NeatImage is doing quite such a good job on the 7D images at ISO 800.
 These appear to have quite a number of "rogue" pixels, either singly or in small groups, which are largely unaffected by NeatImage.
 So could it be that after NeatImage, the 50D is "better" than the 7D, despite its higher raw noise levels?
 Surely not?!"

-What do I think now in August about this?
+What do I think about this now?
 Well, I'm not really sure - it is impossible to do an exact side by side comparison as I no longer have the 50D!
 What I will add is that I do find the 7D's noise level at ISO 1600 quite impressive - visually often hardly any worse than at ISO 800, after NeatImage that is.
+Also, the odd shot at even higher ISO's (e.g. a "crazy" 6400) came out surprisingly well after NeatImage again.

-So all in all this area is probably showing some benefit for the 7D, compared with the 50D, although I do not think the differences are large.
+So all in all this area does show some benefit for the 7D, compared with the 50D, although I do not think the differences are large.

 Number of pixels